lukas-vlcek/mapping-normalization-example/README.md

 it is very important and useful to deploy **data model** (such as [ViaQ/elasticsearch-templates](https://github.com/ViaQ/elasticsearch-templates)).
 In context of logging, one of the most important document fields is the **log level field**.
 Every log record has it.
-The problem is that every system that produces logs can use different log categories.
+The challenge is that every system that produces logs can use different log categories.

-Assuming logs are collected by light-weight log collectors that ship the logs either to Elasticsearch directly ...
+Assuming logs are collected by light-weight **log collectors** that ship the logs either to Elasticsearch directly ...

 ````